DanielTockan/Skii/README.md

 The resorts schema had two fields that required different types of relationships in order to get our desired functionality.

 A relationship was created between the user field and the model, with object level permissions in mind.
-For particular scenarios within the app, logic was created to ensure that only authorised users would be able to execute CRUD functions - this will be expanded on in the controllers section.
-A reference relationship was chosen in this instance as the asscociated user (super admins) needed to be able to associated to multiple resort in order to execute CRUD funcitons to them.
+For particular scenarios within the app, logic was created to ensure that only authorised users would be able to execute CRUD functions - this will be expanded on in the controller's section.
+A reference relationship was chosen in this instance as the asscociated user (super admins) needed to be able to associate to multiple resort in order to execute CRUD funcitons to them.

 Conversely, the comments field applied an embedded relationship with the resorts model.
 Comments made had to belong to ONLY one resort in order for users to have meaningful interactions about the resorts they loved in one location (the page for that resort) - a key aspect of the app, and the reason behind this choice.
 This consideration about user interaction was the driving factor for creating a comments schema, rather than just a comments field.
 Comments need to belong to a user to enhance the social aspect, and users needed to be able to make as many comments as they like.
-Both apects are not possible through using a comments field.
+Both aspects are not possible through using a comments field.

 ```js
 const commentSchema = new mongoose.Schema({